-The 150 teraFLOP/s Catalyst, a unique high-performance computing (HPC) cluster, serves as a proving ground for new HPC and big data technologies, architectures, and applications.
+The 150 teraFLOP/s Catalyst is a unique high-performance computing (HPC) cluster.
+Catalyst serves as a proving ground for new HPC and big data technologies, architectures, and applications.
 Developed by a partnership of Cray, Intel, and Lawrence Livermore, this Cray CS300 system is available for collaborative projects with industry through Livermore’s HPC Innovation Center.
 Catalyst also supports the LLNL’s Advanced Simulation and Computing program.